How to Say Hello in Chinese: A Quick Guide to Chinese Greetings

 Here’s how to speak Chinese in just 5 minutes a day

-It can be really tricky to master Chinese pronunciation if you don’t actively live in China.
-But with Mondly, the award-winning language learning app, you can learn Chinese naturally with practical topics and authentic Chinese conversations recorded by native Chinese people so you can learn only from the best.
+It can be tricky to master Chinese pronunciation if you don’t actively live in China.
+But with Mondly, the award-winning language learning app, you can learn Chinese naturally with practical topics and authentic Chinese conversations recorded by fluent Chinese speakers, so you can learn only from the best.

 By combining bite-sized Daily Lessons and a gamified experience guaranteed to make you addicted to learning languages, Mondly is ready to literally glue the Chinese language into your brain.